pkgforge-go/builder/data/PKG_INFO.md

 - 🐹 **[singul](https://singul.io)**: Singul: Connect to your favorite services with a Singul line of code.
 - 🐹 **[sologger](https://github.com/brytelands/sologger)**: Sologger is a group of libraries and binaries that can be used to parse raw logs emitted from a Solana RPC into structured logs and transport Solana logs to either a LogStash or OpenTelemetry endpoint via TCP.
 - 🐹 **[starlink_exporter](https://github.com/clarkzjw/starlink_exporter)**: Starlink Prometheus Exporter Monitoring Stack.
-- 🐹 **[subdog](https://github.com/rix4uni/subdog)**: subdog is a subdomain enumeration tools, this tool collect number of different sources to create a list of root subdomains .
 - 🐹 **[tempio](https://github.com/home-assistant/tempio)**: A template helper for config files.
 - 🐹 **[templates](https://microtica.com)**: Production-ready infrastructure and application templates to build solutions on AWS without ever opening the console.
 - 🐹 **[updater](https://holidays-jp.shogo82148.com/)**: Simple API that provides public holidays information in Japan.